 And the simple answer is, yes of course, if done in the right way with the right partners and internal stakeholders that are in a position to make decisions.
 Digital transformations need not be costly or pointless, it’s a process that’s constantly evolving and it is this process that companies need to be open minded about.

-Noel Braganza is the Design Director at The Techno Creatives and has a background in Interaction Design and research experience from the MIT Design Lab.
+Noel Braganza is the Co-founder and Chief Innovation Officer at Up Strategy Lab and MuchSkills and has a background in Interaction Design and research experience from the MIT Design Lab.
 He uses a design driven approach as a key methodology to develop digital products within various sectors across IoT systems, Connected spaces, Smart Cities, Automotive & Telematics, FinTech and MedTech industries.